Serving Chattanooga, Tennessee

 - Blepharoplasty (Eyelid Surgery) – if you have "bags" both above and below your eyes, leaving you with droopy, tired looking eyes, you might choose to combine your facelift with eyelid surgery.

 - Botox Cosmetic – frown lines and upper brow wrinkles can be eliminated with Botox, while the wrinkles on your lower face can be corrected with a facelift.

 - Brow lift – if your brow line has become droopy and wrinkled giving you a tired or angry look, a brow lift can help enhance your upper face, while a facelift can correct the lower face.

-- Restylane – if you have wrinkles around the mouth including the lips, smoker’s lines, nasolabial folds and marionette lines, you make want to consider a cosmetic dermal filler (Restylane) to improve facial contours and smooth wrinkles.
+- Restylane – if you have wrinkles around the mouth including the lips, smoker’s lines, nasolabial folds and marionette lines, you may want to consider a cosmetic dermal filler (Restylane) to improve facial contours and smooth wrinkles.

 If you would like to learn more about facelift surgery, please read our Questions about Facelift Surgery page.